boldradius/SparkExperiment/README.md

 Overview
 =========

 This repository contains code from experimentation done to compare different mechanisms for deploying Apache Spark in a clustered environment.
+Note that these are prototype (not high-availability / production grade) scripts, and I make no commitment to keep them up to date.

 Ansible Scripts
 ---------------